SamhammerAG/vue-codestyle/README.md

 Setup Extensions [.vscode/settings.json](.vscode/settings.json)

+ESLint

 -   disable vetur.validation.template -> we use eslint
 -   disable vetur.format.enable -> we use prettier
 -   enable vetur.validation.templateProps -> we want property validation, but eslint dont has it
 -   enable vetur.experimental.templateInterpolationService -> we want autocomplete in expressions

+StyleLint

+-   disable scss.validate & css.validate -> we use stylelint
+-   stylelint.validate add vue -> we want to validate style tag in vue files also

+General

 -   enable editor.formatOnSave -> we always want formatted code
 -   enable editor.formatOnPaste -> we always want formatted code
 -   (optional) set defaultFormatter for vue, typescript to prettier -> when we have multiple formatter extensions installed